komasucre/laundryDAWUF4/README.md

 *	You can add laundry type and amount
 *	You can generate of whole or specific report
 *	You can change password and can logout
-*	Soc una prova pel cas practic 3
+*	Soc una nova prova pel cas practic 3
 *	Intento el push by pull request obligatori
 ---